 Though a classic destination on the tourist track, I found the Haya Sofya extremely lovely.
 During my time at university, I took an entire course on the Haya Sofya - its history, its transformation from basilica to mosque, its status as a feat of engineering that should never have stood on its own let alone be still sturdily standing nearly 1500 years later.
 More than merely a site to be checked off a list of landmarks, coming to the Haya Sofya was the culmination of a few years of intrigue and study for me.

 The Stari Most bridge above the clear, aquamarine water and the sharp mountains in the background above Mostar, Bosnia and Herzegovina, where the war destroyed the bridge only 20 years ago.
-Two men chat while sitting against a bullet-scarred wall in a Mostar town street.
+Two men chat on a Mostar street.

 My Moroccan friend Mohammad donned some traditional Tuareg wear and set out into the Sahara Desert just outside of the desert village of Merzouga, Morocco.
 The sun was setting and a dust storm hit us only minutes after I took this shot.
 Moha now runs a travel service called Rove Morocco.

 At Shwedagon Pagoda in Yangon, which lights up Yangon's nighttime skyline, even this monk was amazed at the majesty of the striking golden structure.

 Tiritiri Matangi Island is a reserve in the Hauraki Gulf of New Zealand, a short boat ride off the coast of Auckland.
 The whole idea of the small island is to revegetate and repopulate it with species native to New Zealand, seeing that many of the vegetation and animal populations on the mainland of New Zealand have either decreased in size or gone extinct with the introduction of outside species.